rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

    delivers capable users who can
 0. achieve useful results during <strong>Hackathons</strong> and actual deployments of your offering.

-NOTE: The digram was [(created with animations in MS PowerPoint 2011)](/fig/evangelism_dependencies_v01.pptx/)
+> These items don't cover all of the artifacts relevant to [technical evangelism](/evangelist/), so contact me for more.

-The diagram does not cover all of the artifacts relevant to [technical Evangelists](/evangelist/):
+NOTE: The diagram was [(created with animations in MS PowerPoint 2011)](/fig/evangelism_dependencies_v01.pptx/)

 {% include evangelist_links.html %}